fxp-jim/HorizonDocs/docs/Account Creation.md

 ### Introduction

-The Create Account module is a fundamental component of Horizon that requires user authentication and personalized experiences.
+The Create Account module is a fundamental component of Horizon, which requires user authentication and personalized experiences.
 It serves as the gateway for users to establish their presence within the system by providing necessary credentials and personal information.
 This module is crucial for ensuring security, customization, and personalized interaction within the platform.

 Note: You must [Open FileMaker Pro Application](Open%20FileMaker%20Pro%20Application.md) to use **Horizon**.
 ### Create Own Account